What is Barrett's esophagus?

 - Losing weight and staying at a healthy weight

-- Barrett's esophagus is when the normal cells that line your food pipe (esophagus) turn into cells not usually found in your body.
+- Barrett's esophagus is when the normal cells that line your food pipe (esophagus) turn into cells not usually found in your esophagus.

 - This happens because the lining of your esophagus has been damaged.

-- You may get this if you have long-term gastroesophageal reflux disease (GERD) or esophagitis.
+- You may get this if you have long-term gastroesophageal reflux disease (GERD).

-- You are at greater risk if you are white, male, and over 50 years old.
+- You are at greater risk if you are white, male, obese, and over 50 years old.

 - Having Barrett's esophagus may raise your risk of getting esophageal cancer.